pierreamgabriel/android-safe-box-v1/README.md

 This app as its name implies is a place to store sensitive information such as bank accounts, credit cards, personal documents, etc., on android devices.
 ## Security
 The SQLCipher database used in this project encrypts its data with 256-bit AES.
-The encryption method consists of generating a strong key from a ten characters password provided by the user.
-Neither the user's password nor the encryption key are stored on the device permanently.
-The key is temporally stored on the device using this secure module created by myself https://github.com/pierremacedo/nativescript-temporary-key-storage.
+A 512-bit encryption key is generated from a ten characters password provided by the user.
+This key is temporally stored on the device using this secure module created by myself https://github.com/pierremacedo/nativescript-temporary-key-storage.

 ## Screenshots
 <p align="center">